ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 about, but that was the only thing that was detering me from eating them.
 I don't think I have layed the scene out well enough for you to understand, Seth.

-"I was hungry and was looking for sources of food.
+"I was hungry and was looking for food.
 I had food in my cart, but not near enough to last me the full seven times seventy days, so I knew that I had to find other sources of food.
 I had slain a couple of beasts of the land and eaten of them, but I could tell that these beasts were not clean, and I became sickly after eating of them.

 "I investigated the ground around me, and even though mother had taught me many things about how the land behaves at their farms, I knew little about what